 For the purposes of this policy, the term 'complainant' has been used to refer to anyone making a complaint about the service provided by the SRA, for example, an informant, student, solicitor, etc; or subject solicitor against whom we are taking regulatory action.

-Until we introduced this policy, the only external review available for complainants was provided by the Office for the Legal Services Ombudsman (LSO), which was not available to everyone.
-The LSO stopped reviewing matters from October 2010.
+Until we introduced this policy, the only external review available for complainants was provided by the Legal Ombudsman (LeO).

-We launched this policy on 1 April 2010 which involves a three stage process for dealing with complaints about the service provided by the SRA: stage 1: response is provided by the unit (i.e. the person who has been dealing with the matter or their line manager); stage 2: a response is provided by the central Complaints Team; and, stage 3: since 1 October 2010, we have introduced an independent element to our complaints handling policy, provided by the Independent Complaint Resolution Service (ICRS) - an external appointment commissioned by the SRA.
-(Complainants who made their original complaint to the SRA after 1 October 2010, will have the right to refer their concerns to the ICRS).
+We launched this policy on 1 April 2010 which involves a three stage process for dealing with complaints about the service provided by the SRA: stage 1: response is provided by the unit (i.e. the person who has been dealing with the matter or their line manager); stage 2: a response is provided by the central Complaints Team; and, stage 3: since 1 October 2010, we have introduced an independent element to our complaints handling policy, provided by an independent reviewer - an external appointment commissioned by the SRA.

-The ICRS is intended to have two distinct roles:
+The independent reviewer is intended to have two distinct roles:

 This policy applies to complaints brought by or on behalf of someone who has been directly affected by the action or inaction complained of.